.NET HELP

 4. Program Class (Main): Demonstrates using the Service and the injected dependency, adhering to the Dependency Inversion Principle by depending on abstractions (interfaces) rather than concrete implementations.

 To run this code, ensure you install the IronPDF library in your project.
-You can do this using NuGet Package Manager:
+You can do this using the NuGet Package Manager:

 Install-Package IronPdf